 Impaired Cognitive Functioning

-Simultaneous use was found to be associated with greater subjective negative physiological and cognitive effects (i.e., feeling clumsy, confused, dizzy, and having difficulty concentrating).7 However, research remains mixed on cognitive and structural brain issues due to combining both substances.8
+Simultaneous use of alcohol and weed is associated with subjective adverse physiological and cognitive effects (i.e., feeling clumsy, confused, dizzy, and having difficulty concentrating).7 However, research remains mixed on structural brain issues due to this combination.8

 Higher Rate of Driving Under the Influence

-Driving buzzed is no different than driving drunk or stoned.
-It may even be easier to believe you are fine to drive when you have combined the two substances due to a belief that you did not drink or smoke as much as you perceive.
-Even when you don’t feel as drunk from smoking marijuana, your motor skills are still just as impaired, if not more.
+There is no difference between driving drunk or driving stoned.
+Even if you do not feel ‘drunk’ after smoking marijuana, your motor skills are just as impaired, if not more.
 Recent studies have demonstrated that marijuana can increase brake latency, lateral position errors, and distance variability in simulated and closed-road driving tasks.9

-Moreover, laboratory studies have suggested that driving under the influence of both alcohol and marijuana produces additional detrimental effects, with low levels of alcohol increasing peak THC blood concentration and co-administration of both drugs increasing the risk of diminished driving performance.10
+Moreover, laboratory studies have suggested that driving under the influence of alcohol and weed produces additional detrimental effects.
+Low levels of alcohol increase peak THC blood concentration and co-administration of both drugs, increasing the risk of diminished driving performance.10

 Preventing Bad Reactions From a Weed & Alcohol Mix